What Is Hormone Replacement Therapy And How Will It Affect Me?

 Want to discuss concerns related to HRT - or something else?

 Menopause is defined as the time in a woman's life when menstruation ends.
-That definition is somewhat lacking because it makes menopause sound like something that happens in a moment.
+That definition is somewhat lacking because it makes menopause sound like something that happens instantly.
 Menopause typically lasts from 10 months to 4 years.
 What's more, doctors don't consider that you've started menopause until you've gone without a period for at least 12 months.

 Symptoms of menopause